lammps/lammps/doc/src/compute_podfit.rst

 :math:`E(\boldsymbol R, \boldsymbol Z, \boldsymbol \eta, \boldsymbol \mu^*)`.

 We propose specific forms of the parametrized potentials for one-body, two-body, and three-body interactions.
-We apply the Karhunen-Lo\`eve expansion to snapshots of the parametrized potentials to obtain sets of orthogonal basis functions.
+We apply the Karhunen-Loeve expansion to snapshots of the parametrized potentials to obtain sets of orthogonal basis functions.
 These basis functions are aggregated
 according to the chemical elements of atoms, thus leading to multi-element proper orthogonal descriptors.